Hiroshima marks 80 years since atomic bombing as aging survivors worry about growing nuke threat

 Guterres stressed the importance to carry forward the survivors' testimony and message of peace and added: “Remembering the past is about protecting and building peace today and in the future."

-Outside the park under high security, more than 200 protesters gathered, holding posters and flags carrying messages such as “No Nuke, Stop War” and “Free Gaza!
+Near Hiroshima's iconic Atomic Bomb Dome under high security, more than 200 protesters gathered, holding posters and flags carrying messages such as “No Nuke, Stop War” and “Free Gaza!
 No more genocide” while chanting slogans.
-Local police said two people were arrested in separate cases near Hiroshima's iconic Atomic Bomb Dome, each on suspicion of assaulting a security guard.
+Local police said two people were arrested in separate cases, each on suspicion of assaulting a security guard.

 Wednesday's anniversary comes at a time when possession of nuclear weapons for deterrence is increasingly supported by the international community, including Japan.